fabioc-aloha/Catalyst-DBA/MANUAL-DBA.md

 4. **Execute Excellence** - Follow the best practices workflows for systematic success
 5. **Graduate with Distinction** - Achieve your DBA completion goal with academic excellence

-**Your Success Mantra**: *You are the researcher, Alex is your specialized research partner.
+**Your Success Mantra**: *You are the researcher, Alex is your specialized research assistant.
 Together, you create doctoral excellence while you maintain full ownership of your academic achievement.*

 ---